 Where and how to give birth

-It is important to keep in mind that childbirths must happen in hospitals, nursing homes or clinics: there are no home births in the UAE.
+Keep in mind that childbirths must happen in hospitals, nursing homes, or clinics: there are no home births in the UAE.
 There is a thriving midwifery sector.
 However, midwives oversee birthing in hospitals.

 Conventional methods are usually common (e.g., natural birth or C-sections).
 Although a few cases of water births (in hospitals) have been reported of late, these are extremely rare.